Protecting multimodal large language models against misleading visualizations: Results

-Appendix \ref{sec:cot} discusses the impact of combining these two effective methods with Chain-of-Thought prompting \citep{10.5555/3600270.3602070}.
+Appendix \ref{sec:additional_results_exp3} discusses the impact of combining these two effective methods with Chain-of-Thought prompting \citep{10.5555/3600270.3602070}.

 \textbf{Table extraction is a key intermediate step.} Both table-based QA and redrawing the visualization depend heavily on the accuracy of the intermediate table extraction step.
-This extraction step is often non-trivial, particularly for maps or scatter plots that contain a high number of visual elements to extract.
+This extraction step is often non-trivial, particularly for maps or scatter plots that contain many visual elements.
 Additionally, misleaders themselves can degrade MLLMs’ ability to extract data accurately.
-This is particularly prevalent for \textit{inverted axis}, \textit{3D effects}, and \textit{dual axis}, as illustrated in Appendix \ref{sec:extraction_error_examples}.
+This is particularly prevalent for \textit{inverted axis}, \textit{3D effects}, and \textit{dual axis}.
 Perfect accuracy in table extraction is not always necessary; its importance depends on the nature of the question.
 Some questions can be answered correctly if the extracted table preserves the overall trend of the underlying data, while others require exact values.
-We conduct a comprehensive qualitative analysis of table extraction in Appendix \ref{secA3}.
+We conduct a qualitative analysis of table extraction in Appendix \ref{secA3}.

 \textbf{Other correction methods are not effective.} None of the remaining correction methods yields significant improvements.
-While using the extracted table alone proves to be the most effective method, combining it with the misleading visualization does not produce similar gains.
-The MLLMs are biased towards using the image and ignoring the table in most cases.
+While using the extracted table alone is the most effective method, combining it with the misleading visualization does not yield similar gains.
+The MLLMs are biased toward using the image rather than the table.

 Although many misleaders rely on axes manipulations, providing the extracted axes has no significant effect on performance.
 A manual error analysis showed that the axes extraction step is more often accurate than table extraction, as reported in Appendix \ref{sec:axis_extraction}.
 However, unlike the table, the axes alone are insufficient to answer the question.
-The MLLM still needs to combine the visualization image with the cues from the axes that indicate the presence of misleaders.
+The MLLM still needs to combine the visualization image with cues from the axes indicating the presence of misleaders.
 The results show that this combination is challenging.
 This further suggests that removing or modifying the misleading visualization, rather than merely supplementing it with additional prompt input, is a key factor in the success of a correction method.

 Adding a warning message produces only non-significant changes, with accuracy gains of at most 4.9 pp, mostly limited to the real-world subset.
 This warning-based approach assumes prior knowledge of the specific misleader in the visualization, making the reported results an upper bound on its effectiveness.
 In practice, a classifier needs to detect first the presence of misleaders, which remains a challenging task \citep{10679256,10771149}.
 Given the already low results obtained with ground-truth misleader labels, this correction method appears unpromising overall.
 However, training a highly accurate misleader detection model could enable the selective application of correction methods.
 This would offer two key advantages: (1) avoiding the application of correction methods to non-misleading visualizations, thereby eliminating any risk of negative impact; and (2) allowing the selection of the most suitable correction method based on the type of misleader.